 - The science generally agrees on the following points.
 Firstly, mental health disorders are on the rise amongst children.
 Since 2004, there has been a significant increase in the number of young people with emotional disorders – especially, anxiety and depression.
 Secondly, anxiety is contagious – like a virus.
 A 2014 study found that people feel empathetic stress when watching someone else in distress.

 - What do we not know?

-- The website of the right-wing Daily Mail and the Mail on Sunday.
+- The website of the right-wing (supporting the Conservative Party) Daily Mail and the Mail on Sunday.
 With over 11 million daily viewers, it is the most visited English language newspaper website in the world.

-- Used for the storage of human corpses awaiting identification, autopsy, burial or cremation.
+- Used to store human corpses, awaiting identification, autopsy, burial or cremation.

 - This advice was given by a group of psychologists, including some from Oxford University, called Emerging Minds.
 It aims to reduce mental health problems experienced by children and teenagers.